 Other traditional gifts for Valentine's Day are considered to be red roses, chocolates and jewellery.
 Red roses are beautiful, but sadly, do not last for long, unless they are the plastic variety, which are not recommended as a quality gift and symbol of true love for Valentine's Day from someone who does not want to be thought of as cheap.
 Whilst chocolates are delicious, like roses, they also do not last.
 Moreover, chocolates may not be the best thing to give a figure-conscious woman who would like something nice to remind her of her suitor.

 The diamond industry introduced the idea of buying diamonds for Valentine's Day gifts around the 1980s.
 Diamonds, as they say, are forever, but they are also an extremely pricey gift.
-A coloured gem can offer a more interesting and pocket-friendly alternative.
-A variety of coloured gems are available in red; the traditional colour that is associated with love and desire.
+A colored gem can offer a more interesting and pocket-friendly alternative.
+A variety of colored gems are available in red; the traditional color that is associated with love and desire.

 A less well known, but just as interesting gem that is available in red is the fire opal, which is said to be able to solve depression and help its owner to find true love.
 If this is true, then it would make an ideal Valentine's Day gemstone.
 Furthermore, it is said to stimulate the sexual organs and promote sexual healing (cue Marvin Gaye song).
 This is because the fire opal is associated with the Svadhisthana, or second primary chakra.